samsung-cnct/k2/roadmap.md

     * go libraries
 1. Save kraken-lib state to cluster (#125)
 1. Multiple admins operating at once
-    * locks on storing terraform & kraken2 state in etcd
+    * locks on storing Terraform and kraken-lib state in etcd
 1. Cluster modification plan
-    * ie a clear output of what will change during a 'dryrun'
+    * a clear output of what will change during a 'dry run'
-    * this will require a previous state of config file. that assumes config file is source of truth
+    * requires a previous state of config file that assumes config file is source of truth
 1. kraken-lib full marketing plan implementation
     * blogs/presentations/customer testimonials/white paper
     * doc PRs for adding to Kubernetes docs